-Izhstal produced approximately 281.8 thousand tonnes of raw steel, 363.7 thousand tonnes of rolled products and approximately 31.0 thousand tonnes of wire products and seized rolling in 2011.
+Izhstal produced approximately 333.8 thousand tonnes of raw steel, 412.2 thousand tonnes of rolled products and approximately 5.2 thousand tonnes of wire products and seized rolling in 2012.

 In order to improve Izhstal's efficiency, in the second half of 2007 we began the first stage of an upgrade at the Izhstal mill, including the installation of a new modern electric arc furnace with a total capacity of 40 tonnes, an out-of-furnace processing complex and a new concasting machine, in addition to reconstruction of rolling mill No. 250 and the disposal of outdated open-hearth furnaces.
-The new electric steel-making complex was comissioned in September 2010 and currently the equipment is in commercial operation.
+The new electric steel-making complex was commissioned in 2010 and currently the equipment is in commercial operation.
 Reconstruction of rolling mill No. 250 which had been suspended due to the global financial and economic crisis of 2008-2009 was resumed in October 2010.
-In September 2011, the rolling mill was commissioned and currently guarantee tests are being carried out.
-The upgrade process will result in: (1) significant reductions in consumption of metal, natural gas and electric power in rolled product manufacturing, (2) improvements in product quality to meet current international standards and expansion of product range, and (3) environmental improvements.
+The rolling mill was commissioned in 2011 and currently the production facilities are in commercial operation.
+The upgrade process resulted in: (1) significant reductions in consumption of metal, natural gas and electric power in rolled product manufacturing, (2) improvements in product quality to meet current international standards and expansion of product range, and (3) environmental improvements.